Nightburnn/printf/README.md

-This is just a ranom readme fle for Ashley's and Princess's printf project
+This is just a random readme file for Ashley's and Princess's printf project